Mason’s Patent 1858 in Cobalt Blue

 Provenance: Darrell Plank Collection

-We are also very pleased to have this extremely rare Mason’s Patent Nov.
-30th 1858 quart jar in cobalt blue from the Darrell Plank collection gracing our Jar Gallery with its presence.
-The jar has an early lettered zinc cap and an embossed ‘P’ over ’14 on the base.
-It is estimated circa 1890 to 1910.
+Presented for your viewing is this extremely rare Mason’s Patent Nov.
+30th 1858 quart jar in cobalt blue glass.
+The hand-blown jar has a ground lip with a shoulder seal closure and an early lettered zinc screw cap.
+There is an embossed ‘P’ over ’13’ on the base.
 Only three examples are known to exist with this base embossing.
 We have two of them represented in our museum.
 The jar was produced circa 1890 to 1910.

-This jar is believed to have been made to special order by Moore Brothers & Company of Clayton, Gloucester County, New Jersey, around the turn of the 19th century.
-We have a green Mason’s Patent 1858 in our museum also thought to have been produced by the Moore Brothers.
+This jar is believed to have been made to special order by Moore Brothers & Company of Clayton, Gloucester County, New Jersey, around the turn of the 20th century.
+We have a straight-sided green Mason’s Patent 1858 pint in our museum also thought to have been produced by the Moore Brothers.

 The intended purpose of the jar in this color is unknown.
 Like the cobalt Millville jars, some collectors have speculated that these jars may have been made for a pharmaceutical or sterile gauze use.
 The distinctive and unmistakable lettering style is found on common aqua Masons Patent 1858 jars marked on the base with the Moore Brothers name.